philip-papasavvas/src/README.md

 This repository is undergoing a makeover currently, to be updated soon...

+## Roadmap
+- [ ] Add a requirements.txt for compatibility
+- [ ] Refactor/rewrite poor code and add unit tests

 ## Prerequisites
 The following modules are needed for the library
 * [Arctic](https://github.com/manahl/arctic) >= 1.79.0